chickencuber/BFF_FONT/SPECS.md

 # BFF Font specs
 ## Versioning
-the versioning for BFF font uses opaque versioning, and the first 3 bytes are always for the version
+the versioning for BFF font uses opaque versioning, and the second 3 bytes are always for the version, first 3 bytes are the name of the format
 ## Version specs
 ___
 ### 0.0.1 specs
 #### header
-1. the chars BFF(for the format name)
+1. first 3 bytes are the chars BFF(for the format name)
-2. first 3 bytes make up the version(0.0.1)
+2. second 3 bytes make up the version(0.0.1)
 3. width: u8
 4. height: u8
 5. char_amount: u8